Sapnil-Bhowmick/Ticket-System-FE/README.md

   - Whenver an admin member adds new team members then all these team members will get added under the Default Admin

+# All Code is present in the Branch -> Functionality